Chinese Medicine Self Care for Immunity, Stress and Digestion

 With life changing minute by minute, I was thinking about what I would be talking to my patients about if I were still in the clinic and what conversations I have been having with remote clients.

-The conversations are similar: immunity tips, recommending more sleep, eliminating alcohol, practicing mindfulness: stress, digestion and immunity.
+The conversations are similar: immunity tips, recommending quality sleep, minimizing alcohol intake, and incorporating mindfulness practices: stress, digestion and immunity.
 They are all interconnected.

 In the last 10 years with patients and clients, I have focused on teaching them about addressing the root cause of our health imbalances.
 In Chinese Medicine we may say treat root or branch or both.
 In our current times, it’s about acting now and to address immunity stat.
 Ask yourself what you are willing to change?
 Can you take the time to recognize that your body is calling out?
 Given proper support, our body and our physiology knows how to protect us with the results of optimal health.

 The body has a self-regulatory system.
 Sometimes we need to bolster it.
-Our digestion is our barometer for wellness.
+A healthy digestive system is often viewed as a reflection of general wellness.
 I have a unique perspective from both Chinese Medicine and Ayurvedic Medicine systems.
 Both these ancient systems have wise wisdom for our modern lifestyles and that is strong immunity is the product of good digestion.

 How to Build a Strong Immune System